-Meetings shall be called by the Chair as required, but shall be held at least twice a year or when required by at least three members of the Board of Trustees.
+Meetings shall be called by the Chair of the Board of Trustees as required, but shall be held at least twice a year or when required by at least three members of the Board of Trustees.
 Invitations to the meetings shall be issued by the Chair or on their behalf and shall be accompanied by an agenda.

 The Board of Trustees is quorate if at least three of each of the employer and employee representatives are present.

-Resolutions are passed with a majority of the votes of the members present.
+The Board of Trustees shall pass its resolutions with a simple majority of the votes cast by those present.
 If votes are tied, the resolution shall be proposed again within three months.
 If the resolution again fails to receive a majority, it shall be considered to be rejected.
 Resolutions may also be passed by way of circular letter.
-They require the affirmative vote (in writing, by email or fax) of two-thirds of all members of the Board of Trustees.
+They require the affirmative vote (in writing, by email, or fax) of two-thirds of all members of the Board of Trustees.
 All resolutions shall be transparently documented and recorded in the minutes.

-Meetings of the committees of the Board of Trustees shall be convened by the chair of the Committee, but shall be held at least once a year or when requested by a trustee.
+Meetings of the committees of the Board of Trustees shall be convened by the Chair of the committee, but shall be held at least once a year or when requested by a member.

 Committees are quorate when the majority of their members are present.
 Resolutions are passed with a majority of the votes of the members present.
-If votes are tied, the chair has the casting vote.
-Resolutions may also be passed by way of circular letter; they require the affirmative vote (in writing, by email or fax) of the majority of all members.
+If votes are tied, the Chair has the casting vote.
+Resolutions may also be passed by way of circular letter.
+They require the affirmative vote (in writing, by email, or fax) of the majority of all members.